mdsimon2/RPi-CamillaDSP/README.md

 #### ultralitemk5_toslink.yml

 - Set clock source to optical and optical input setting to TOSLINK via Ultralite Mk5 front panel.
-- No rate adjust is enabled as the Ultralite Mk5 is clocked by TOSLINK input in this mode.
+- No rate adjust is enabled as Ultralite Mk5 is clocked by TOSLINK input in this mode.
 - It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
 - Configurations provided for 48 and 96 kHz sample rates.
 #### ultralitemk5_spdif.yml

 - Set clock source to SPDIF via Ultralite Mk5 front panel.
-- No rate adjust is enabled as the Ultralite Mk5 is clocked by SPDIF input in this mode.
+- No rate adjust is enabled as Ultralite Mk5 is clocked by SPDIF input in this mode.
-- It is not possible to use different input and output sample rates.
+- It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
 - Configurations provided for 48 and 96 kHz sample rates.

 #### ultralitemk5_analog.yml

 - Set clock source to Internal via Ultralite Mk5 front panel.
 - This configuration uses analog 3 and 4 as inputs but you can add/change to other inputs as needed.
-- It is not possible to use different input and output sample rates.
+- It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
 - Configurations provided for 48, 96 and 192 kHz sample rates.

 ### MOTU M4

 This is the easiest of the bunch to setup as it has limited I/O functionality.
 Like the Ultralite Mk5 I use CamillaDSP volume control with this DAC.
+Due limited input functionality I show how to use a variety of external devices with this DAC, similar configurations can be used with any DAC in this tutorial.

 #### m4_streamer.yml

-All streamer configurations expect 44.1 kHz input.
-As the ALSA loopback has a different clock from the M4 these configurations have rate adjust enabled to allow CamillaDSP to adjust the ALSA loopback to match the M4 clock and avoid buffer under/over runs.
-I have also included configurations that upsample to 96 kHz and 192 kHz.
+- All streamer configurations expect 44.1 kHz input.
+- Due to clock difference between ALSA loopback and M4, rate adjust is enabled.
+- Configurations provided for 44.1, 96 and 192 kHz sample rates.

 #### m4_analog.yml

-This configuration uses analog inputs 3 and 4 but you can use others if needed.
-All configurations use the same input and output sample rate as it is not possible to use different sample rates.
-Configurations are provided for 48, 96 and 192 kHz sample rates.
+- This configuration uses analog inputs 3 and 4 but you can use others if needed.
+- It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
+- Configurations provided for 48, 96 and 192 kHz sample rates.

 #### m4_2x4hd.yml

+- This configuration uses a miniDSP 2x4HD as capture device.
+- Due to clock difference between ALSA loopback and M4, rate adjust and asynchronous resampling are enabled.
-This configuration uses a miniDSP 2x4HD as capture device.
-Rate adjust and asynchronous resampling are enabled to prevent buffer under/over runs as the 2x4HD and M4 have separate clocks and unlike an ALSA Loopback CamillaDSP has no ability to adjust the 2x4HD clock.
-Capture sample rate is set to 96 kHz to match the miniDSP 2x4HD sample rate.
-Only a 96 kHz playback sample rate configuration is provided but this can be changed to any sample rate supported by the M4 as the capture and playback devices are separate.
+- Capture sample rate set to 96 kHz to match miniDSP 2x4HD sample rate.
+- Only 96 kHz playback sample rate configuration is provided but this can be changed to any sample rate supported by the M4.

 #### m4_sa9227.yml